 *Scope 3 emissions: are all indirect greenhouse emissions that come from your entire value chain.
 This includes the greenhouse emissions in your upstream (supplier) and downstream supply chain (e.g. consumers).

 The complete environmental footprint of Vermaat and its suppliers has been calculated by the means of a Life Cycle Assessment (LCA).
-This LCA was performed within Ecochain’s Environmental Intelligence platform, with ecoinvent as the main database.
+The LCA was conducted within Ecochain’s tool Helix, with Ecoinvent as the main database.
 As a result, the environmental footprint (scope 1, 2, and 3 emissions) of the entire value chain was mapped out.
-The calculation of the scope 1 and 2 emissions of Vermaat itself will still follow.
+The calculation scope 1 and 2 emissions of Vermaat itself will still follow.

 The results in this case study are partially anonymized and summarized for illustrative purposes.
 If you want to know more, don’t hesitate to contact our research team.